Application Programming Interface

 - IEC 27001: A broader standard that includes risk management practices applicable to API security.

-- (GDPR) General Data Protection Regulation: Impacts APIs that handle personal data of EU citizens, requiring secure data processing and compliance with privacy regulations.
+- General Data Protection Regulation: Impacts APIs that handle personal data of EU citizens, requiring secure data processing and compliance with privacy regulations.

 Best Practices for APIs